 While this term is used with increasing frequency in popular culture, many of us might hesitate when asked how to define it precisely.
-Simply put, mental health is related to our thoughts and feelings and how those may impact our lives.
-The field of mental health is a large and diverse one: The types of thoughts someone can have are essentially unlimited, and the spectrum of human emotions is broad.
+Simply put, mental health relates to our thoughts and feelings and how those may impact our lives.
+The mental health field is large and diverse; the types of thoughts someone can have are essentially unlimited, and the spectrum of human emotions is broad.

 There are also different ways to help improve or maintain your mental health.
-Different practices may affect people in different ways, since no two brains or life situations are exactly alike.
+Different practices may affect people in different ways since no two brains or life situations are exactly alike.
 That said, research supports the following as effective ways to positively impact mental health for many people, among others:

-- Extensive research has been done about the impacts of a regular physical exercise routine.
+- Exercise.
+Extensive research has been done about the impacts of a consistent physical exercise routine.
 Among many other benefits, it’s been shown to have a positive impact on mental health, including the potential to: reduce anxiety, depression, and negative mood, improve self-esteem, help relieve stress, increase energy and stamina, and many others.

 - A healthy diet.
 While the link between diet and mental health is still being explored, multiple studies have identified that one exists.
 Research from 2019 suggests that “diet (often combined with lifestyle) modification has potential in the prevention and treatment of mental health [conditions].”

 - A strong social support network.
 Research has also pointed to links between positive mental health and a strong support network.
 One study identified “a direct, significant relationship between perceived social support and mental health.”
-Having close relationships with family, friends, mentors, and/or trusted community members can help people feel more connected, secure, and supported.
+Having close relationships with family, friends, mentors, and/or trusted community constituents can help people feel more connected, secure, and supported.

-- A press release from the American Psychological Association (APA) puts it this way: “Research demonstrates that psychotherapy is effective for a variety of mental and behavioral health issues and across a spectrum of population groups.
+- Psychotherapy.
+A press release from the American Psychological Association (APA) puts it this way: “Research demonstrates that psychotherapy is effective for a variety of mental and behavioral health issues and across a spectrum of population groups.
 The average effects of psychotherapy are larger than the effects produced by many medical treatments.”
-Working with a therapist can help people develop strategies for managing thoughts and emotions, and for managing symptoms of mental health conditions.
+Working with a therapist can help people develop strategies for managing thoughts and emotions and for managing symptoms of mental health conditions.